clk-project/clk/README.md

 `The current parameters set for this command are: --style yellow --style green --help`

 You can see that the global parameters are not forgotten, they are simply on the left.
-The magic of `click` is so the parameter on the right takes precedence.
+The magic of `click` is so that the parameter on the right takes precedence.

 In case you want more information about the parameters of the command, simply run.  `clk parameters show echo`.
 The output should show the global parameters